jks-prv/5370_proc/README.txt

 8. Installing your own BBB and software:
-The software is designed to work with the Angstrom Linux distribution installed on a new BBB.
+The software is designed to work with the Angstrom or Debian Linux distribution installed on a new BBB.
 If you've installed something else (e.g. Ubuntu) then things probably won't work.

 Attach the BBB to the board being very careful to observe that the RJ45 Ethernet connector of the BBB goes over the notch in the white silkscreen outline on the